 If an Engage-supported project is nearing the end of its original research term and requires additional research and innovation work from the college, the collaboration can apply for Engage Plus funding, which can extend projects by up to six months.
 For these extensions, NSERC will match funding added by the business partner to a maximum $12,500.

-About NSERC Alliance
+About NSERC Alliance Grants for Canadian Universities

-The newly created NSERC Alliance is ideal for longer-term (usually one to five years) collaborative research projects performed by a university and industry partner.
+The newly created NSERC Alliance Grants are ideal for longer-term (usually one to five years) collaborative research projects performed by a university and industry partner.
 During the project, the industry partner works with a research team on academic research and development of innovative products/processes, usually to establish a proof-of-concept or working prototype.

 Businesses can offset research costs by up to 50-66% to a maximum $1 million per year.
 Remaining costs charged by a university must be paid by the participating business.

 Because of its scalability, Alliance-supported projects can receive funding for one to five years.
 While complex research and development projects may expand as they’re being worked on, Alliance funding can easily grow with the project without additional applications or a change in funding contribution rates.